 - They uncover value, pain, or motivation

 - They challenge your previously held assumptions

-Here are 12 questions that I’ve used to gain better insight for products and features:
+Here are 12 customer interview questions that I’ve used to gain better insight for products and features:

 This is by far the most important question to include in your arsenal.
-Unfortunately this questions isn’t used often enough.
-I’ve heard customer interviews where customer provides an answer to a question, and the product manager takes that answer at face value.
+Unfortunately, this question isn’t used often enough.
+I’ve heard customer interviews where a customer provides an answer to a question, and the product manager takes that answer at face value.
 It’s a missed opportunity.